AhmedAlMarashi/data-analysis-ultra-marathon/README.md

 - Which gender, age group, and season are associated with the fastest performances?
 - How do trends differ between 50km and 50mi events?
+- Which season has the best performance ?

 ## License